gilmourj/wiki_search/README.md

 \> "earth"
 *12 results related to earth will be returned*
 \> "evil"
-*Only 2 results will be returned since evil is not a popular name*
+*Only 2 results with evil in their names and 10 results related to those two pages*
 \> "Charlie Curtsinger"
 charlie curtsinger is not known to The Avengers *will be displayed*
 \> "quit"